 The spin of art

 Michael Daley describes how the main players in State Art have taken spin to a new level.
 Many people remain in awe at the legendary manipulative means by which the political spinmaster, Alastair Campbell, delivered to successive New Labour governments the media coverage they craved.
-What is not sufficiently appreciated is that compared with art world practitioners of those dark […]
+What is not sufficiently appreciated is that compared with art… Continue reading The spin of art

 Grayson Perry’s 2014 Reith Lectures – a missed opportunity